DataDog/datadog-cloudformation-resources/CONTRIBUTING.md

 * Make sure that all tests pass locally.
 * Summarize your PR with a meaningful title, [see later on this doc](#pull-request-title).

-Your pull request must pass all CI tests before we will merge it.
+Your pull request must pass all CI tests.
 If you're seeing an error and don't think it's your fault, it may not be!
 [Join us on Slack][3] or send us an email, and together we'll get it sorted out.